The Center for Education and Research in Information Assurance and Security (CERIAS)

 Notable Experience

-Co-chair of the ACM's U.S. Public Policy Committee and of its Advisory Committee on Computer Security and Privacy.
+Former chair of the ACM's U.S. Public Policy Committee and of its Advisory Committee on Computer Security and Privacy.
 Member of the Board of Directors of the Computing Research Association.
-Member of the US Air Force Scientific Advisory Board.
+Former member of the US Air Force Scientific Advisory Board.
+Member of Sandia National Laboratory advisory boards.

 Notable Awards

-NIST/NCSC National Computer Systems Security Award (2000), generally regarded as the field's most significant honor in information security research.
-Named a recipient for the "Charles B. Murphy" award (2001) and a Fellow of the Purdue Teaching Academy, the University's two highest awards for outstanding undergraduate teaching.
+NIST/NCSC National Computer Systems Security Award (2000).
+Named a recipient of the "Charles B. Murphy" award (2001) and a Fellow of the Purdue Teaching Academy, the University's two highest awards for outstanding undergraduate teaching.
 Elected to the ISSA Hall of Fame (2001).
 Awarded U.S. Air Force medal for Meritorious Civilian Service (2003).
 ACM President's Award (2017).
 SANS Lifetime Achievement Award (2011).
 Purdue University Morrill Professor Award (2012).
 The William Hugh Murray medal of the NCISSE for contributions to research and education in InfoSec.
 Inducted to the Cyber Security Hall of Fame (2013).
 Kristian Beckman Award, IFIP Technical Committee TC 11 (2017).
+The IEEE Computer Society's Taylor Booth medal (2004).
+CRA's Distinguished Service Award (2008).
+ISE Luminary Leadership Award (2018).

 Notable Affiliations